Components of traditional open back fusion — what you should know

-Back fusion, also called spinal fusion, is a surgery that can help to minimize pain in the neck or back.
-People with degenerative spine conditions including collapsed discs, spinal arthritis and degenerative disc disease may be candidates for back fusion.
+Back fusion, also called spinal fusion, is a type of surgery designed to minimize pain in the neck or back.
+People with spine conditions like herniated discs, degenerative disc disease or spinal arthritis who are experiencing spinal instability and who have exhausted conservative treatments may be recommended to undergo a spinal fusion.

 There are two primary goals of a back fusion.
-The first goal is to relieve neural compression by removing a portion of the spinal anatomy.
+The first goal is to relieve painful nerve compression by removing a portion of the spinal anatomy that is the cause.
 The second goal is to restore a healthy structure to the spine by permanently fusing two or more vertebrae together.

 Traditional open back fusion surgery

-Traditional open back fusion surgery is a highly invasive procedure that can involve a fairly long and difficult recovery.
-One of the main components of a traditional open back fusion procedure is the implantation of bone grafts and stabilizing implants.
-During the surgery, the intervertebral disc at the affected level of the spine is removed to make room for the graft, which is usually taken from the patient’s own body during a harvesting procedure prior to surgery.
+Traditional open back fusion surgery is a highly invasive procedure that can involve a long and difficult recovery.
+One of the main components of a traditional open back fusion procedure is the implantation of bone graft material and stabilizing implants.
+During the surgery, a damaged disc at the affected level of the spine is removed to make room for the graft, which can be taken from the patient’s own body during a procedure prior to surgery.

 The purpose of the bone graft is to facilitate the growth of new bone, which will help the two adjacent vertebrae on either side of the graft to fuse into one solid segment of bone.
-The bone graft is often morselized (broken up into small pieces) and contained within a small titanium cage that is held in place with rods and screws.
-At times, traditional open back fusion leads to failed back surgery syndrome, including the risk that a patient’s body will reject implanted objects.
+The bone graft is often broken up into small pieces and contained within a small titanium cage that is held in place with rods and screws.
+One risk of traditional open back fusion is failed back surgery syndrome, including the risk that a patient’s body will reject implanted objects.